 The kids are home and you’d love to watch something as a family.
-You’d like a show that’s clean and wholesome but you don’t know exactly what’s out there.
+You’d like a family TV show that’s clean and wholesome but you don’t know exactly what’s out there.
 And you were really hoping for something that the kids AND the adults will enjoy.

 This post may contain affiliate links.

 You almost never know what you’re getting into.
 Most “family friendly” TV shows nowadays are full of sarcasm, innuendoes, spineless or absent parents, and social agendas.
 On top of that TV ratings are not super reliable.
 A TV-14 rating is more like an R movie rating than a PG-13.
 Movies ratings tend to safer and more accurate to me.
 But watching a full 2-hour movie is not an option most nights.

 Having a 1-hour family TV show that we all enjoy before going to bed is just about perfect.
 Although it can be tricky to find one everyone will enjoy, we’ve found a few through the years nearly all of us have liked and that we can watch without reservation.